Notify me

 Another relevant factor is that you can also estimate the degree to which a watch is influenced by fine jewellery or art jewellery.
 Fine jewellery uses highly polished surfaces and simple geometric forms, art jewellery often uses rough, organic, broken or fractal surfaces and much more complex forms.
 For example, see how these two watches use their organic influences very differently:

-The beautiful and unusual red watch (MB&F Horological Machine 7 (The Aquapod)) is based on the shape of a jellyfish, but see how that shape is fully symbolized using the very simple geometric forms and polished surfaces which are part of the fine jewellery design language, and conceptually different from the subtle and complex organic form and textures of a real jellyfish.
+The red watch (MB&F Horological Machine 7 (The Aquapod)), which I personally find to be beautiful and unusual, is based on the shape of a jellyfish, but see how that shape is fully symbolized using the very simple geometric forms and polished surfaces which are part of the fine jewellery (and engineering) design language, and conceptually different from the subtle and complex organic form and textures of a real jellyfish.

 It is fascinating to see how this relates to the development of a human artist: If you ask a child to draw someone sitting in front of them, they don’t look at the person, they draw symbols of body parts or clothing.
 If they develop into an artist, they learn to really look at the subject, drawing what is in front of them, in all its organic subtlety and complexity.

 As for our own watches, they are some of the first watches where the whole of the watch is genuinely created by a single artist.
-My background is fine art and cutting-edge contemporary music . . .
-I have no training as a watchmaker, so what I am doing is starting from conventional watchmaking and pushing the boundaries from there, I am fundamentally basing the creations on art which fundamentally incorporates the ancient horological idea of a 12-point ring of time indicators.
+My background is fine art and cutting-edge contemporary music composition . . .
+I have no training as a watchmaker, so I am not starting from conventional watchmaking and pushing the boundaries from there, I am fundamentally basing the creations on art which fundamentally incorporates the ancient horological idea of a 12-point ring of time indicators.

 Our radically simple, small-footprint time-display allows more focus on freely chosen aesthetics than I am aware of in any other watch.
 Our timepieces are obviously part of the conceptual art jewellery space.
 As to whether they are art or not . . . that’s not for me to say . . .
 I’d like to hear your reasons why they are, or are not . . . let us know your views in the comments below or on our social media.